RetroPie/RetroPie-Docs/docs/PC-Engine.md

 pcengine_theme="tg16"
 ```

 Once this is done, please update any of the currently installed PC Engine emulators from RetroPie-Setup and Emulation Station will now use the TurboGrafx-16 logo.
-Scraping from within Emulation Station should also return TurboGrafx-16 artwork.